FVGC - May Program:

-The meeting will be held on Thursday, April 18th at the F-V Woman's Club Clubhouse, 602 N. Ennis St.
+The meeting will be held on Thursday, May 16th at the F-V Woman's Club Clubhouse, 602 N. Ennis St.

 We'll then have a short business meeting.
 If you'd like to attend, please email us at [email protected]